Reviews You Can Rely On

 Air movement behind the lens

-Lens fogging is an issue that exists almost across the board with cycling sunglasses, but the 100% S2 does an excellent job at minimizing it.
-Throughout our testing process, we never experienced severe fogging with this model, even when stopping immediately after a long and sweaty climb.
+The 100% S2 provides excellent coverage while minimizing fogging.
 The large, high-coverage lens sits far enough off the face to allow consistent airflow, even at low speeds.
 Small vent ports at the bottom of the lens also help to promote additional airflow.
-Over the years we've been conditioned to remove our sunglasses to avoid fogging any time we take a break, but the S2 slowly rid us of that habit.
-The S2 also offers great coverage and a versatile fit that should work for a variety of head shapes and sizes.
-The Soft Gold Mirror lens that we tested works well in bright to medium light conditions, and the included clear lens had us covered in low light situations.
+The S2 also offers wide coverage and a versatile fit that should work for various head shapes and sizes but particularly well for larger faces.
+The Soft Gold Mirror lens we tested excels in bright to medium light conditions, and the included clear lens covered us in low light situations.

 Read more: 100% S2 review